The 10 Best Areas for Help to Buy in Reading

 Reading contains a variety of areas that are perfect for first-time buyers to move to whilst also keeping within their budget.
 As one of the largest towns in the UK, there are many Help-to-Buy properties for sale, allowing first-time buyers to quickly save for a deposit and move in.

 Before searching for the most reliable Reading removals to help you with your move, browse through our guide to discover the best areas for Help to Buy in Reading to set yourself a budget and find the areas most suited to your particular Help to Buy scheme.
+To work out how much you can borrow with an equity loan, use our Help to Buy calculator.

 If you’re a first-time buyer thinking about living in Reading, you’ll want to consider Tilehurst as an area of interest as it’s fairly cheap and contains a variety of Help to Buy properties.
 According to Zoopla, the current overall asking price for property in Tilehurst is £348,839 with 2-bedroom houses selling at an average of £267,431.